 Yes, you can.
 If you log in to cloudflare.com, you will be able to manage all features.
 This may be necessary if you need to purge your Cloudflare cache, adjust SSL settings, etc. Essentially anything that you were previously performing in the Cloudflare cPanel plugin, you can also manage via the Cloudflare website.
 The only exception to this is DNS records which will need to be managed in cPanel’s zone editor.

 With the removal of Railgun and Cloudflare, do you have any alternative suggestions on how I can speed up my website?

 - One of the largest improvements you can make to improve your site’s performance is to use a caching plugin.
-One of the best that’s available is LS Cache as it integrates directly with the web server, and it’s available on all of our new hosting services.
+One of the best available is LSCache, as it integrates directly with the webserver, and it’s available on all of our new hosting services.
 We have an FAQ article that details how you can set this up for WordPress.

 - Enable OpCache on your hosting service.
 OpCache is a PHP accelerator that stores precompiled PHP in shared memory, which reduces the need to compile PHP on each request – this can significantly reduce website load times.
-You can enable this on all of our hosting services by going to cPanel > Select PHP Version > Tick ‘opcache’.
+You can enable this on all of our hosting services by cPanel > Select PHP Version > Tick ‘opcache’.

 - Upgrade your PHP version.
-There are plenty of great benchmarks online that illustrate just how significant a difference upgrading your PHP version can make when it comes to site speed.
-If you’re using quite an old version like PHP 5.6, then you will most likely notice a difference when upgrading to 7.0 or higher.
+There are plenty of great benchmarks online that illustrate just how significant a difference in upgrading your PHP version can make when it comes to site speed.
+If you’re using quite an old version like PHP 5.6, you will most likely notice a difference when upgrading to 7.0 or higher.

 Is there more information on this?

-Hopefully the above has helped answer any queries you may have, but if you have any further questions please don’t hesitate to get in touch with our 24/7 Melbourne-based technical support team by phone (13 24 85) or via an eTicket through VIPControl.
+Hopefully, the above has helped answer any queries you may have, but if you have any further questions, please don’t hesitate to contact our 24/7 Melbourne-based technical support team by phone (13 24 85) or via an eTicket through VIPControl.